caseyscarborough/yield/README.md

 Then navigate to [localhost:4000](http://localhost:4000) in your browser to view the preview of the file.
 You can stop the server by pressing Control+C.

+Yield also supports relative URLs, so you can preview other files by navigating to them in the URL bar.
+For example, you can preview the CHANGELOG.md file by navigating to [localhost:4000/CHANGELOG.md](http://localhost:4000/CHANGELOG.md).

 ## Issues

 ### API Rate Limit Exceeded